 Coriander (the leaves are often referred to as Cilantro) belong to the same plant family (Umbelliferae) as Parsley.
 The use of coriander seeds in food, have been traced to 5,000 BC, making it one of the world’s oldest spices.
 It is native to the Mediterranean and Middle Eastern regions and has been known in Asian countries for thousands of years.
 It was cultivated in ancient Egypt and is mentioned in the Old Testament.
 It was used as a spice in both Greek and Roman cultures, the latter using it to preserve meats and flavour breads.
 The early physicians, including Hippocrates, used coriander for its medicinal properties, including as an aromatic stimulant.

-Green Shakshuka of Kale with a Parsley Pesto
+Green Shakshuka with Kale and Pesto

-For the Shakshuka:
+For the Green Shakshuka:

 - 1 tablespoon olive oil